hexa-org/policy-mapper/README.md

 Policy Mapper supports the following capabilities:

 Syntactical Mapping
 : Policy formats that have a parsable format or language, and can be represented in a "tuple" (subject, action, resource, conditions, scope) are considered "syntactical".
 Policy-Mapper can map these formats to and from IDQL JSON format.
 Examples include: IDQL, Cedar, GCP Bind among others.
+Syntactical Mapping support is provided for:

+    * Google Bind Policy and Google Conditional Expression Language (CEL)
+    * AWS Verified Permissions and Cedar policy language including support for CEL

 RBAC API Mapping
 : Some systems do not directly have a policy language but support role or group based access control settings through an API.